pucelle/make-wow-journal-better/README.md

 4. NPC XXX (id: xxx) located at Zone XXX (id: xxx), with coordinates xxx.
 Coordinates should be very hard to capture, such you may paste a screenshot about your position.
 5. NPC XXX (id: xxx) summoned by 5 items XXX (id: xxx), and you must finish Quest XXX (id: xxx).
 6. ...

+Best luck to all who love World of Warcraft!